purmecia/purmecia.github.io/_pages/about.md

 I'm a now second-year **M.S.** student of **Computer Science** at **Duke University**, where I am very fortunate to be advised by Prof. [Jennifer Groh](https://people.duke.edu/~jmgroh/).
 Before coming to Duke, I got my B.Eng. in Computer Science and Technology from Nanjing University of Posts and Telecommunications (NJUPT), where I won tens of awards in programming competitions including a **silver medal** in **ACM-ICPC** and **champion in RoboCup**.

-You can find my CV here: [link](../assets/CV_YuchenCao.pdf).
+You can find my CV here: [link](../assets/CV_YuchenCao.pdf)

 [Email](mailto:im.yuchen.cao@duke.edu) / [Github](https://github.com/purmecia) / [LinkedIn](https://www.linkedin.com/in/yuchencaoduke/)

 My research interest lies in integrating **hardware and software** in both **computer science** and **brain science**.
-To be specific, I am interested in this fantastic and extensive area:
+To be specific, I am interested (not confined)  in these fantastic and extensive areas:

-- **From computer science to brain science**: High-dimensional data analysis, Computational neuroscience, Brain network
+- **From computer science to brain science**: High-dimensional data analysis, Computational neuroscience, Brain network, etc.
 - **From brain science to computer science**: Bio-inspired AI, Neural network analysis, etc.
-- **Overlap**: Brain-computer interface, illusion in machine, reinforcement learning, consciousness
+- **Overlap**: Brain-computer interface, illusion in machine, reinforcement learning, machine learning, multi-modal perception, consciousness, etc.

 <figure>
 <img src="/images/research_interest.png" alt="Research Interest" style="width: 60%; display: block; margin-left: auto; margin-right: auto;"/>